 Organizational Opportunity Grant

-The Organization Opportunity Grant Program is a new grant investment program that was introduced in 2016.
-The goal of this program is to provide support for Calgary arts organizations that are poised to enhance their contribution to the city.
-Some organizations decided to apply to this new program in 2016 instead of applying to the Operating Grant Program.
+The Organization Opportunity Grant Program is a grant investment program, introduced in 2016, to provide small grants to Calgary arts organizations that are poised to enhance their contribution to the city.
+In 2017, Calgary Arts Development invested in 32 organizations through this program.

 Acoustic Music Society of Calgary ($3,000)